Weelink-team/weelink/DIDDesignEn.md

 ```
 https://wallet.io/i?appPk=zBdZEnbDJTijVVCx4Nx68bzDPPMFwVizSRorvzSS3SGG2&appDid=did:wlk:chNK7PeUtemp5oAhJ4zNmGJ8rUoFnB1CtKfoU&action=requestAuth&url=https://example-application.io/auth/
 ```
 - ``linkPath``: ``linkPath`` is located at the very beginning of a link.
 In this example, it is ``https://wallet.io/i``, used for locating Wallet.
 This part is configurable: SDK allows developers to register their own domains for applications.
-In other words, it is generated through WeeLink.
+In other words, it is generated through Weelink.
   - If Wallet hasn't been installed, scanning the code with a third-party application or clicking the url will open an installation page.
   - If Wallet is installed, scanning with the app will obtain underlying parameters.
 - ``apppk``：This is a Base59 encoded public key passed from an application to Wallet.
-- ``appid``：It refers to the app's id in WeeLink.
+- ``appid``：It refers to the app's id in Weelink.
 - ``appDid``：The application's DID.
 - ``action``：It is used for telling Wallet what to do next.
 The action here should be ``requestAuth`` and Wallet will visit the url via ``GET`` method.
 - ``url``：Wallet will use this x-www-form-urlencoded URL to start the Request DID Authentication process.